 If you aren’t using or loving the item anymore, let it go.
-Then use it as a lesson the next time you are shopping to be more intentional about how you spend your money.
+Then use it as a lesson the next time you are shopping to help you make intentional purchases.

 4. Was the item a gift and you feel guilty about getting rid of it?

 Gifts are given to show love.
 The person who gave you the gift gave it to show their love for you.
-You thanked them and appreciated the gift.
-Now the gift belongs to you and it is your decision about what you want to do with it.
+You thanked them and appreciated the gift and the love behind it.
+Now the gift belongs to you and you get to decide what you want to do with it.

 If it’s no longer something you use or love, let it go.
 It’s your home, your space, your time, your life.
-You must be intentional about what you allow to remain in your home and only keep things you use regularly or love.
+Be intentional about what you allow to remain in your home and only keep things you use regularly or love.

 To put it in perspective, imagine if you gave someone a gift and then found out they were only keeping it out of guilt or because they felt obligated to.
 You wouldn’t want to burden someone with a gift you gave them!
 So don’t let yourself feel that way either.